 Some of the hearing related symptoms one may experience after a concussion are:

-Individuals who experience hearing loss and do not wearing hearing aids are at a greater risk of falling.
+Individuals who experience hearing loss and do not wear hearing aids have a greater risk of falling.
 Any fall can be hazardous to one’s health and wellbeing, but it’s not just due to immediate physical damage.
-There can be significant trauma to the brain as well, even if the fall doesn’t seem too severe or if there are no symptoms right away.
+There can be significant trauma to the brain as well, even if the fall doesn’t seem too severe or if symptoms do not present themselves right away.

 Research from Johns Hopkins University found that even mild hearing loss can increase the risk of falling by three times.
 Fortunately, the use of hearing aids can reduce the risk.
 Hearing aids allow the user to gain greater awareness of their surroundings and maintain better balance.
 Having your hearing checked regularly is a great preventative measure to TBI-inducing falls.
 If you have a hearing loss and are interested in discussing assistive listening devices, please contact one of our offices to schedule a hearing test or a consultation.